 - Server Port – Enter the port number of the RADIUS server.
 Port 1812 is normally used for RADIUS.

-- Shared Secret – Enter the secret key which is shared between the Barracuda Web Application Firewall and RADIUS server.
+- Shared Secret – Enter the secret key that is shared between the Barracuda Web Application Firewall and RADIUS server.
 Minimum value of the key is 6.

 - Retries – Enter the number of times you want the Barracuda Web Application Firewall to transmit a request packet to the RADIUS server before giving up.